Removing trucks could be almost 'impossible,' say heavy towing experts | CBC News

 That's because many companies who provide heavy towing would be hesitant to risk their relationships with trucking companies, Allen said.

-The backlash against tow trucks helping clear the blockade at the border in Coutts, Alta., has dissuaded many towing companies from taking work in Ottawa, he noted.
+The backlash against tow trucks brought in to help clear the blockade at the border in Coutts, Alta., has dissuaded many towing companies from taking work in Ottawa, he noted.

 "It's the trucking industry you have to service on a regular basis," Allen said.
 "It would be really detrimental to our business to get involved with something like that."